vidishsirdesai/projects/README.md

 A high level classification of these attack types can be created, and elements in the `attack` column can be assigned to one of the high level classes.

-Considering all of the above, a new column, namely `attack_hlc`, has been created.
-Wherein each of the element in the `attack` column has been assigned to its respective high level class.
+Considering all of the above, a new column, namely `attackhlc`, has been created.
+Wherein, each element in the `attack` column has been assigned to its respective high level class.

 ```
 attackhlc = {